FNNDSC/CHRIS_docs/apiprofiles/cube/uploadedfile.md

 ## Link relations

 * `file_resource`: points to the file's contents
-* `owner`: points to the user that uploaded the file
+* `owner`: points to the ChRIS user that uploaded the file